 Tad Jacobs started TREEMASTERS (a TCIA-accredited company) in 1987, and has grown it to a 36-person company in Marin County, California.
 Tad is an ISA Certified Arborist, a CTSP, is TRAQ qualified and is a California QAL.
 Tad is in his third year of the TCIA Peer to Peer Group.

-Tree Care in the Gig Economy
+Employees or Contractor: Tree Care Workers in the Gig Economy

 11:00am – 12:00pm | Bryan Zlimen